DarkEyes/ipADMIXTURE/README.md

  A data clustering package based on admixture ratios (Q matrix) of population structure.

- The framework is based on iterative prunning procedure that performs data clustering by splitting a given population into subclusters until meeting the condition of stopping criteria the same as ipPCA, iNJclust, and IPCAPS frameworks.
+ The framework is based on iterative Pruning procedure that performs data clustering by splitting a given population into subclusters until meeting the condition of stopping criteria the same as ipPCA, iNJclust, and IPCAPS frameworks.

-The package also provindes a function to retrieve phylogeny tree that construct a neighbor-joining tree based on a similar matrix between clusters.
+The package also provides a function to retrieve phylogeny tree that construct a neighbor-joining tree based on a similar matrix between clusters.

-By given multiple Q matrices with varrying a number of ancestors (K), the framework define a similar value between clusters i,j as a minimum number K* that makes majority of members of two clusters are in the different clusters.
+By given multiple Q matrices with varying a number of ancestors (K), the framework define a similar value between clusters i,j as a minimum number K* that makes majority of members of two clusters are in the different clusters.
 This K* reflexes a minimum number of ancestors we need to splitting cluster i,j into different clusters if we assign K* clusters based on maximum admixture ratio of individuals.

 Installation